benmouh/webtracking/README.md

 - ... etc

-The project is open for any contribution after communauty validation
+The project is open for any contribution after community validation